-I love decorating my house for holidays.
-I get so excited when I can pull out all my decorations and when I get to add to my collection.
-I needed to add to my Patriotic collection and searched for some fun ideas.
-I absolutely love decorating my house with Patriotic decor especially, because it matches with my shabby, vintage, fixer upper style decor.
-I came across a shutter decoration and thought, that would be super cute, simple and would go along with my house decor.
+Who’s ready for the patriotic holidays?
+Decorating for holidays is so fun for me.
+I get so excited when I can pull out all my decorations.
+We needed to add to our Patriotic collection and so I searched for some fun ideas.
+I absolutely love decorating my house with Patriotic decor.
+Patriotic decor matches with my shabby, vintage, fixer upper style taste.
+I came across a shutter decoration and thought, that would be super cute, simple and would go along with my house.

 The supply list is quite small and you will only need a few things to begin this project.